 Choosing an Etsy-like WordPress Theme for Your Store

 WordPress gives you access to thousands of free and paid website designs that you can use.
 These designs are called WordPress themes.

-You may not a find a theme that looks exactly like the Etsy website, however you can find a theme with the same design qualities and then use theme’s settings to make it look more similar.
+You may not find a theme that looks exactly like the Etsy website.
+However you can find a theme with the same design qualities and then use the theme’s settings to make it look more similar.